pravsemilo/kubernetes-notes/kubernetes.io/Documentation/Concepts/README.md

 	* What container images they use?
 	* The number of replicas.
 	* What network and disk resources you want to make available.
-* You set your desired state by creating objects using the Kubernetes API:
+* You set your desired state by creating objects using the Kubernetes API :
 	* `kubectl` command line
 	* Kubernetes API
 * Once you’ve set your desired state, the _Kubernetes Control Plane_ works to make the cluster’s current state match the desired state.
 It performs the following tasks automatically.